-Al is one year younger than his brother, but during The Movie he looks thirteen while his brother is an adult.
-Justified by the fact that when he got his body back he came back as the same age he was when he tried to revive his mother
+Al is one year younger than his brother, but during Fullmetal Alchemist: The Conqueror of Shamballa' he looks thirteen while his brother is an adult.
+Justified by the fact that when he got his body back he came back as the same age he was when he tried to revive his mother.

 The Affably Evil priest Rezo from Slayers is the century-old great-grandfather of one of the protagonists, Zelgadis; aside from the two barely-noticable boney lines under his eyes, he looks to be more in his late forties or early fifties.
 Lina lampshades this when he appears in the first Light Novel, describing him as looking "both young and old at the same time."

 A non-human example would be Hellmaster Fibrizo, who is both the oldest and strongest of the world's five Demonic Lords.
 He disguises himself in the form of an androgynous young boy in order to decieve people.

 And from the fourth and fifth seasons of the anime, Pokota the prince has the voice and the demeanor of a 10-year old.
 In reality, when his kingdom was struck by a plague about a decade before the series proper, his then 10-year old body was sealed away (along with the rest of the country's citizens), and his soul was placed in a stuffed animal.
 Realistically, he should be a bit older than Lina.

 In Bakuman。, Natsumi Kato looks like a high school student or young college student, but she's actually around 30.

 His guardian Misato is stated as being 29 years old, but she could pass for an in-universe 18-year old (or even younger, if not for her height and figure).